arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/post_api_view_arangosearch.md

   search algorithm to perform more optimally and for extra file handles to be released once old segments are no longer used.

-@RESTSTRUCT{type,post_api_view_props_consolidation,string,optional,string}
+Sub-properties:
+- `type` (string, _optional_):
   The segment candidates for the "consolidation" operation are selected based upon several possible configurable formulas as defined by their types.
-The currently supported types are (default: "bytes_accum"):
+  The currently supported types are:
-- *bytes_accum*: consolidate if and only if (`{threshold}` range `[0.0, 1.0]`):
-  `{threshold} > (segment_bytes + sum_of_merge_candidate_segment_bytes) / all_segment_bytes`
+  - `"bytes_accum"`: consolidate if and only if `{threshold} > (segment_bytes + sum_of_merge_candidate_segment_bytes) / all_segment_bytes`
     i.e. the sum of all candidate segment byte size is less than the total segment byte size multiplied by the `{threshold}`
-- *tier*: consolidate based on segment byte size and live document count as dictated by the customization attributes.
+  - `"tier"` (default): consolidate based on segment byte size and live document count as dictated by the customization attributes Additional properties if `type` is `"bytes_accum"`:

-@RESTBODYPARAM{links,object,optional,post_api_view_links}
-Expects an object with the attribute keys being names of to be linked collections, and the link properties as attribute values.

-@RESTSTRUCT{[collection-name],post_api_view_links,object,optional,post_api_view_link_props}
-Name of a collection as attribute key.

-@RESTSTRUCT{analyzers,post_api_view_link_props,array,optional,string}
+- `threshold` (number, _optional_): value in the range `[0.0, 1.0]`
+Additional properties if `type` is `"tier"`:
+- `segmentsBytesFloor` (number, _optional_): Defines the value (in bytes) to treat all smaller segments as equal for consolidation selection (default: 2097152)
+- `segmentsBytesMax` (number, _optional_): Maximum allowed size of all consolidated segments in bytes (default: 5368709120)
+- `segmentsMax` (number, _optional_): The maximum number of segments that will be evaluated as candidates for consolidation (default: 10)
-The list of analyzers to be used for indexing of string values (default: ["identity"]).
+- `segmentsMin` (number, _optional_): The minimum number of segments that will be evaluated as candidates for consolidation (default: 1)

-@RESTSTRUCT{fields,post_api_view_link_props,object,optional,post_api_view_fields}
-The field properties.
-If specified, then *fields* should be a JSON object containing the following attributes:

-@RESTSTRUCT{[field-name],post_api_view_fields,object,optional,object}
-This is a recursive structure for the specific attribute path, potentially containing any of the following attributes:
-*analyzers*, *fields*, *includeAllFields*, *trackListPositions*, *storeValues* Any attributes not specified are inherited from the parent.

-@RESTSTRUCT{includeAllFields,post_api_view_link_props,boolean,optional,bool}
-The flag determines whether or not to index all fields on a particular level of depth (default: false).

-@RESTSTRUCT{trackListPositions,post_api_view_link_props,boolean,optional,bool}
-The flag determines whether or not values in a lists should be treated separate (default: false).

-@RESTSTRUCT{storeValues,post_api_view_link_props,string,optional,string}
-How should the View track the attribute values, this setting allows for additional value retrieval optimizations, one of:
-- *none*: Do not store values by the View
-- *id*: Store only information about value presence, to allow use of the EXISTS() function (default "none").
+- `minScore` (number, _optional_): (default: 0)

+@RESTBODYPARAM{writebufferIdle,integer,optional,int64}
+Maximum number of writers (segments) cached in the pool (default: 64, use 0 to disable, immutable)

+@RESTBODYPARAM{writebufferActive,integer,optional,int64}
+Maximum number of concurrent active writers (segments) that perform a transaction.
+Other writers (segments) wait till current active writers (segments) finish (default: 0, use 0 to disable, immutable)

+@RESTBODYPARAM{writebufferSizeMax,integer,optional,int64}
+Maximum memory byte size per writer (segment) before a writer (segment) flush is triggered. `0` value turns off this limit for any writer (buffer) and data will be flushed periodically based on the value defined for the flush thread (ArangoDB server startup option). `0` value should be used carefully due to high potential memory consumption
+(default: 33554432, use 0 to disable, immutable)

 @RESTDESCRIPTION
 Creates a new View with a given name and properties if it does not